typelevel/cats/docs/datatypes/func.md

 ```
 ## Traverse

 Finally, the main subject of the [The Essence of the Iterator Pattern](https://www.cs.ox.ac.uk/jeremy.gibbons/publications/iterator.pdf) is that given the properties of the applictive functor, we can iterate over traversable types applying an applicative functor.

+This explained in the implementation of the Applicative trait: [Applicative - Traverse](https://typelevel.org/cats/typeclasses/applicative.html#traverse)

 ```scala mdoc:silent:nest
 AppFuncF.traverse(List(1,2,3))